notRobot200/Task1GroupBD1/README.md

 Anyone who has a solution can directly type below After that he used an alternative solution by adding the file directly via git hub.

+Malvin just done push folder and file to my repo in branch master.

 Thanks from group big data 1.